 - The maximum port speed advertisement works only when auto-negotiation is enabled (CLI command speed-duplex auto).
-If auto-negotiation is OFF, the device will reject the maximum port speed advertisement configuration. - When the maximum port speed advertisement is enabled on a port, the device will reject any configuration attempts to set the port to a forced speed mode (100 Mbps or 1000 Mbps). - When maximum port speed advertisement is enabled on a port, the device will reject any configuration attempts to set the port to a forced speed mode (100 Mbps or 1000 Mbps).
+If auto-negotiation is OFF, the device will reject the maximum port speed advertisement configuration. - When the maximum port speed advertisement is enabled on a port, the device will reject any configuration attempts to set the port to a forced speed mode (100 Mbps or 1000 Mbps).

-If a port is configured with speed auto and the peer port is configured for (non autoneg) full-duplex, "duplex mismatch" occurs resulting in the local port selecting half-duplex mode.
+1 If a port is configured with speed auto and the peer port is configured for (non autoneg) full-duplex, "duplex mismatch" occurs resulting in the local port selecting half-duplex mode.
 In this case, packet collisions and receive errors will occur.
 In the case of ICX 7250, in the event of a duplex mismatch, the local port will force to full duplex instead of half duplex.
-In the case of speed mismatch i.e. connecting ports are set to different forced mode speeds like (100-full and 10-full) or (100-half and 10-half), the ports might not come up.
+2 In the case of speed mismatch i.e. connecting ports are set to different forced mode speeds like (100-full and 10-full) or (100-half and 10-half), the ports might not come up.
 This configuration is invalid.
-In the case of specific master/slave selection, if the local port is selected as master, the peer port should either be set to slave (and vice-vorce) are sufficient forced.
+3 In the case of specific master/slave selection, if the local port is selected as master, the peer port should either be set to slave (and vice-vires of a port or autone) or autone).